zzephryyk/zzephryyk/README.md

 # Hello! 👋 I'm Zzephryyk

 Welcome to my GitHub profile!
 I'm passionate about software development and an open source enthusiast.
-Here you'll find some of my projects, mostly written in Python and a bit of PHP.
+Here you'll find some of my projects, mostly written in Python.

 ## About Me